 1972 The children's classic Tom Brown's Schooldays is adapted by Joan and Jack Maitland with a score by Chris Andrews.
 Adam Walton and Roy Dotrice are in the cast at the Cambridge Theatre in London.

-1978 Ain't Misbehavin', a review based on the music of Fats Waller, opens at the Longacre Theater on Broadway.
-Nell Carter, Ken Page, Charlaine Woodard, and Andre De Shields are in the cast.
+1978 Ain't Misbehavin', a revue based on the music of Fats Waller, opens at the Longacre Theatre on Broadway.
+Nell Carter, Ken Page, Charlaine Woodard, and André De Shields are in the cast.
 It wins the Tony Award for Best Musical and runs 1,604 performances.

 2003 Jack Gelber, who wrote one of the seminal sensations of Off-Broadway's early years, The Connection, dies at his Manhattan home of Waldenstrom's macroglobulinemia, a cancer of the blood.
 He was 71.